-Years from menopause-to-surgery is a major factor in the post-operative subjective outcome for pelvic organ prolapse.
+Years from menopause-to-surgery is a major factor in the post-operative subjective outcome for pelvic organ prolapse

 The purpose of the current study was to determine the main factors associated with post-operative subjective outcome in post-menopausal patients with pelvic organ prolapse.

 Ninety-four women were selected among patients who underwent surgery for grade 3 or 4 prolapse.
 The outcome was evaluated by the Patient Global Impression of Improvement (PGI-I) scale.
 Multivariate ordinal regression analysis was performed.

 The number of patients with improvement (1 or 2 on the PGI-I scale) was 88 (93.7%).
 Age and years from menopause-to-surgery were negatively (beta = -0.16, P = 0.01) and positively (beta = 0.14, P = 0.01) associated with the PGI-I scale.
 The aging effect was lost after adjusting for prolapse grade.

 The greater the number of years from menopause-to-pelvic organ prolapse surgery, the less satisfied were the patients.
 The association between older patients and greater satisfaction appears to be a confounding effect of prolapse grade.

 Available from: sciencedirect.com